blockschain/truffle-docs/content/zh/blog/news/an-easier-way-to-deploy-your-smart-contracts.md

 ### All Your Tests Pass, Let's Deploy! (but only to a testnet just to be sure)

-> NOTE: This is just a sneak peek of features to come!
+> 注意: This is just a sneak peek of features to come!
 You won't be able to follow along (yet, but [stay tuned](https://share.hsforms.com/1OaTglVhGTdWk7spR6nE_AA34pbp)!).

 Great!
 Your builds are passing, and you're ready to deploy to a testnet (i.e. Ropsten) to see if everything works.